assetkad/pulse/README.md

-# It's my serious project.
-Here how you can see I training.
-Learn new skills and practice it.
-Letttt'ssss gooooo!
+# Project Pulse.
+Here I used more technologies.
+# For the start.
+You need to install 'npm packet'
+# open the terminal and write it down 'npm i'